Naming and Necessity: Overview

-Kripke also raised the prospect of a posteriori necessities—facts that are necessarily true, though they can be known only through empirical investigation.
+Kripke also raises the prospect of a posteriori necessities—facts that are necessarily true, though they can be known only through empirical investigation.
 Examples include "Hesperus is Phosphorus", "Cicero is Tully", "Water is H2O" and other identity claims where two names refer to the same object.

-Finally, Kripke gave an argument against identity materialism in the philosophy of mind, the view that every mental fact is identical with some physical fact.
-Kripke argued that the only way to defend this identity is as an a posteriori necessary identity, but that such an identity—e.g., pain is C-fibers firing—could not be necessary, given the possibility of pain that has nothing to do with C-fibers firing.
+Finally, Kripke gives an argument against identity materialism in the philosophy of mind, the view that every mental fact is identical with some physical fact.
+He argues that the only way to defend this identity is as an a posteriori necessary identity, but that such an identity—e.g., pain is C-fibers firing—could not be necessary, given the possibility of pain that has nothing to do with C-fibers firing.
 Similar arguments have been proposed by David Chalmers.

 Kripke delivered the John Locke Lectures in philosophy at Oxford in 1973.
 Titled Reference and Existence, they are in many respects a continuation of Naming and Necessity, and deal with the subjects of fictional names and perceptual error.
 They have recently been published by Oxford University Press.
 Quentin Smith has claimed that some of the ideas in Naming and Necessity were first presented (at least in part) by Ruth Barcan Marcus.
-Kripke is alleged to have misunderstood Marcus' ideas during a 1969 lecture which he attended (based on the questions he asked), and later arrived at similar conclusions.
-Marcus, however, has refused to publish the verbatim transcript of the lecture.
-Smith's view is controversial, and several well-known scholars (for example, Stephen Neale and Scott Soames) have subsequently offered detailed responses arguing that his account is mistaken.
+Kripke is alleged to have misunderstood Marcus's ideas during a 1969 lecture he attended (based on the questions he asked), and later arrived at similar conclusions.
+But Marcus has refused to publish a transcript of the lecture.
+Smith's view is controversial, and several well-known scholars (for example, Stephen Neale and Scott Soames) have offered detailed arguments that he is mistaken.

 A theory of naming

-In the first lecture, Kripke introduced a schematic semi-formal version of the kind of "theory of naming" he was criticising (1980:64–65).
-He began the second lecture by recapitulating the "theses" of this theory, together with the "noncircularity condition" he had discussed in closing the first lecture.
+In the first lecture, Kripke introduces a schematic semi-formal version of the kind of "theory of naming" he is criticizing (1980:64–65).
+He begins the second lecture by recapitulating the "theses" of this theory, together with the "noncircularity condition" he discussed in closing the first lecture.
 Apparently, the theses and condition had been written up on a board for all to see.
 This text was reproduced, as quoted below, in the "lightly edited" transcript of 1980 (p.
 71).